Demosthenes: First Philippic and the Olynthiacs (351–349 BC)

-The theme of the First Philippic (351–350 BC) was preparedness and the reform of the Theoric fund, a mainstay of Eubulus' policy.
+The theme of the First Philippic (351–350 BC) was preparedness and the reform of the Theoric fund, a mainstay of Eubulus's policy.
 In his rousing call for resistance, Demosthenes asked his countrymen to take the necessary action and asserted that "for a free people there can be no greater compulsion than shame for their position".
 He thus provided for the first time a plan and specific recommendations for the strategy to be adopted against Philip in the north.
 Among other things, the plan called for the creation of a rapid-response force, to be created cheaply with each ὁπλῑ́της (hoplī́tēs) to be paid only ten drachmas per month (two obols per day), which was less than the average pay for unskilled labourers in Athens—implying that the hoplite was expected to make up the deficiency in pay by looting.

-From this moment until 341 BC, all of Demosthenes' speeches referred to the same issue, the struggle against Philip.
+From this moment until 341 BC, all of Demosthenes's speeches referred to the same issue, the struggle against Philip.
 In 349 BC, Philip attacked Olynthus, an ally of Athens.
 In the three Olynthiacs, Demosthenes criticised his compatriots for being idle and urged Athens to help Olynthus.
 He also insulted Philip by calling him a "barbarian".
-Despite Demosthenes' strong advocacy, the Athenians would not manage to prevent the falling of the city to the Macedonians.
-Almost simultaneously, probably on Eubulus' recommendation, they engaged in a war in Euboea against Philip, which ended in a stalemate.
+Despite Demosthenes's strong advocacy, the Athenians would not manage to prevent the falling of the city to the Macedonians.
+Almost simultaneously, probably on Eubulus's recommendation, they engaged in a war in Euboea against Philip, which ended in a stalemate.

 Case of Meidias (348 BC)

 In 348 BC a peculiar event occurred: Meidias, a wealthy Athenian, publicly slapped Demosthenes, who was at the time a choregos at the Greater Dionysia, a large religious festival in honour of the god Dionysus.
 Meidias was a friend of Eubulus and supporter of the unsuccessful excursion in Euboea.
 He also was an old enemy of Demosthenes; in 361 BC he had broken violently into his house, with his brother Thrasylochus, to take possession of it.

 Demosthenes decided to prosecute his wealthy opponent and wrote the judicial oration Against Meidias.
 This speech gives valuable information about Athenian law at the time and especially about the Greek concept of hybris (aggravated assault), which was regarded as a crime not only against the city but against society as a whole.
 He stated that a democratic state perishes if the rule of law is undermined by wealthy and unscrupulous men, and that the citizens acquire power and authority in all state affairs due "to the strength of the laws".
-There is no consensus among scholars either on whether Demosthenes finally delivered Against Meidias or on the veracity of Aeschines' accusation that Demosthenes was bribed to drop the charges.
+There is no consensus among scholars either on whether Demosthenes finally delivered Against Meidias or on the veracity of Aeschines's accusation that Demosthenes was bribed to drop the charges.